Pentax K-1 Mark II

 |Dimensions||137 x 110 x 86 mm (5.39 x 4.33 x 3.39″)|

 The Pentax K-1 II features a stabilized 36MP Full Frame sensor and one of the toughest-built bodies on the market.
 Jam-packed with unique features to aide those shooting under harsh conditions, we're big fans of its many control points and great ergonomics.
-However, its image quality is actually worse than that of its predecessor.
+However, its image quality offers no improvement over that of its predecessor.
 Its autofocus performance and video capabilities also lag greatly behind the competition.

 Good for: Landscape and adventure shooters needing a camera as tough as they are.
 Still life and macro photographers.

-Not so good for: Those wishing to photograph sports or action.
+Not so good for: Those wishing to photograph sports, action or active children.
 Video shooters.
 Those seeking an unobtrusive and/or light camera body.